mdbdba/go-rpg.commonUtils/README.md

-# go-rpg.roller
+# go-rpg.commonUtils
-packages handling rolling functionality for the go-rpg collection
+packages handling common utilities for the go-rpg collection